Tobias Westmeier’s Website

 Top: Western Xenica (Geitoneura minyas).
 Bottom: Marbled Xenica (Geitoneura klugii).

-Several other characteristic species of Skipper (Hesperiidae) are found in Perth, including the widespread White-banded Grass Dart (Taractrocera papyria).
+Several characteristic species of Skipper (Hesperiidae) are found in Perth, including the widespread White-banded Grass Dart (Taractrocera papyria).
 While this species is also found in south-eastern Australia, the Western Australian populations belong to a different subspecies, agraulia.
 Two more species encountered in remnant Banksia woodland across Perth include the Blue Iris Skipper (Mesodina cyanophracta) and the Western Brown Skipper (Motasingha dirphia).
 Both are endemic to south-western Australia and are on the wing in late spring.

 White-banded Grass Dart (Taractrocera papyria) Blue Iris Skipper (Mesodina cyanophracta) Western Brown Skipper (Motasingha dirphia)